mIRC-Scripters/mirckb/docs/source/commands/comreg.rst

 /comreg
 =======

 The **/comreg** command can be used to registers and unregisters a COM with windows to make themselves accessible to applications.
 Regsvr32 command will not register .NET assemblies because of their very nature.
-However if you must, ` Regasm Might Help <http://msdn.microsoft.com/en-us/library/tzat5yw6(vs.71).aspx>`_.
+However if you must, [http://msdn.microsoft.com/en-us/library/tzat5yw6(vs.71).aspx Regasm Might Help].

 Synopsis
 --------

 .. code:: text

     /comreg -u <filename>

 Switches